realxinzhao/paper-nc2024-LandBasedCDR-DisplayItems/README.md

 # paper-LandBasedCDR-DisplayItems
-This repository includes an R project (R codes, functions, and data) for generating key figures in the paper:
+This repository includes an R project (R codes, functions, and data) for generating key figures in the paper (under review at ncomm):

 **Trade-Offs in Land-Based Carbon Removal Measures under 1.5°C and 2°C Futures**